 General: Players with Strength bonuses are prized - Block/Dodge/Tackle are good choices on normal rolls for these players, Mighty Blow or Guard on a double.
 Players with Agility bonuses are also good - Block/Dodge are good as always, but Leap gets you anywhere you want to go.
 Combined with strip ball it gives any opponent a headache (unless they have Sure Hands :), combined with Guard(dbl) it gives you a an assist anywhere you need it.
 Catchers with +AG should definetly consider Pass Block, as they now have a 75% chance of intercepting any pass.

 Celtic-Joker's take on Elf offence and defence:

 I give my Thrower Safe Throw as his first skill, since with the Catchers' Nerves of Steel you can then pass pretty much anywhere virtually without fear of interception or a fumbled catch.
 If you run 2, or better 3, Catchers into the opponent's half in turn 1, you pretty much have the touchdown guaranteed.
 Leap, in addition to Dodge, on the Catchers helps immensly with this.
 Barring a crowd of tentacled-up Rotters marking your Catchers, this offence is unstoppable.

 True, you also want to learn how to score later than in turn 2 so that the opponent has less time to score in the remaining half, but it's good to be able to do the 2-turn offence "without looking".

 On defence, Leap and Strip Ball on a Catcher makes for a threatening sweeper.
 Block, of course, always helps to at least avoid a turnover if you are unable to strip the ball.

-The Elf Playbook at the Specialist Games website
+The Elf Playbook at the Specialist Games website (Dead Link)

 See also Elf team lineups